distributing this free software

 Childhood, exploration and judgement, trial, tasting, judging and

-social communication, including through networks.
+others and social communication, including through networks.

 In particular, how caring adults anticipate and manage the neophobic

 phase of toddler has a relevant role on the imprinting upon which

 exploration of new goods will be carried out in later life.

 The consumer has its own tastes and they can't be changed.